France to back 'moderate' Israel settler resolution

 Israel withdrew troops and settlers from Gaza in 2005, but still supplies some 70 percent of the strip's electricity, with the rest being provided by Egypt and local power plants.

 It was not immediately clear where Gaza would get its electricity if Israel cuts supplies.

 On Friday, Alliot-Marie is to travel to Gaza in what will be the first visit by a French foreign minister since 2005.

-Israel imposed a blockade on Gaza in 2006 after militants there kidnapped Israeli soldier Gilad Shalit, and tightened it a year later when Hamas seized power in the territory.
+Israel imposed a blockade on the Gaza Strip in June 2006 after militants there kidnapped Israeli soldier Gilad Shalit, and tightened it a year later when Hamas seized power in the territory.

 It partly lifted that blockade last summer.
 Alliot-Marie called on Israel to fully apply the terms of that partial lifting and also to facilitate a wider range of exports from the territory.

 During the day, Alliot-Marie also visited the Yad Vashem Holocaust memorial, and met briefly with the parents of Shalit, who has French citizenship and who has been held in Gaza since his kidnap.